 Preface

 Scripting and automation tasks often need to extract particular portions of text from input data or modify them from one format to another.
-This book will help you learn Regular Expressions, a mini-programming language for all sorts of text processing needs.
+This book will help you understand Regular Expressions, a mini-programming language for all sorts of text processing needs.

 Prerequisites